bootchk/nRF5rawProtocol/readme.md

  Uses nRF52 family chip.
  Might be compatible with earlier chips nRF51, but I noticed in passing that the state diagram for the radio has changed and I have not explored this thoroughly.

+ Developed using NRF SDK v11, and then v12.

 Hacking
 -
-Follow the tutorial on the Nordic website.  https://devzone.nordicsemi.com/tutorials/7/  This is a brief synopsis.
+Follow the tutorial on the Nordic website.  https://devzone.nordicsemi.com/tutorials/7/  Follows a brief synopsis.

-Install Eclipse C/C++ and GNU dev tools like make.
+Install Eclipse C/C++ and GNU dev tools such as make.

 Download the NRF SDK.
 Create a folder somewhere and extract it into the folder (unlike many archives, it is not one folder at the top.)